 It is a reality of the world we live in that there are people so discouraged that they would rather die.
 Or they wish they could die.
 They no longer have vision for their lives, or purpose.
 They are tired, fatigued and would rather opt out of life altogether.

 Even believers can be discouraged.
 Here was Elijah, a servant of the Lord, who had done great things in the name of the Lord, discouraged.
 When we allow discouragement to take hold of our lives, even those of us that have a strong faith can lose touch with God.
 Like David, even the strongest amongst us can say “Why so downcast oh my Soul?
 Why so disturbed within me?”
 (Psalm 42:5)

 All of us are prone to discouragement.

 But I am hoping that identifying the symptoms and process of discouragement may have helped you to identify what it is that is ailing your faith, your lack of vision.
-I personally didn’t believe that I could be discouraged, but my year of “circumspect” has made me realize that there are many of us that walk around with our Christian smiles and our discouraged hearts.
+I personally didn’t believe that Christians could be discouraged, until I found myself deeply discouraged with a broken heart before the Lord.
+There are many of us that walk around with our Christian smiles and our discouraged hearts.
 As Charles Spurgeon said: “There are dungeons beneath the castles of despair.”